Slammiversary (2006)

 The 2006 Slammiversary was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling, which took place on June 18, 2006 from the Impact Zone in Orlando, Florida.
 It was the second event under the Slammiversary chronology and marked the fourth anniversary of the promotion.
 Seven professional wrestling matches were featured on the event's card.

-In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.